pulchart/cfd/README.md

 ## Hardware Notes

 You will need a special adapter card labelled "CompactFlash to PCMCIA", "PC Card" or "ATA".
-It looks like a normal 5mm PCMCIA card with a smaller slot for CF cards at the front side.
+It looks like a normal 5mm PCMCIA card with a smaller slot for CF cards at the front side (see `images/cf-pcmcia-adapter.jpg`).

 There are two types of such adapters:
 * **CF Type 1** - for standard thickness CF cards
 * **CF Type 2** - also supports thicker cards like MicroDrive (costs more)

-### Compatibility

-Positive testing reports from:
-* CompactFlash
-* IBM MicroDrive
-* Sony MemoryStick (with adapter)
-* SmartMedia (with adapter)

-It may be required to re-insert the adapter after plugging the memory card into it.
-Only for CompactFlash and MicroDrive, the plugging order is irrelevant.

-### Important Notes
+Alternatively, you can use an SD-to-CF adapter with SD cards (see `images/sd-cf-adapter.jpg`).

+Tested with CompactFlash cards (16MB, 4GB, 8GB, 16GB, 32GB, 64GB) and SD cards via SD-to-CF adapter (SanDisk, Samsung MicroSD).

-Commodore introduced the Amiga PCMCIA port before the official PCMCIA standard was released.
-As a consequence, it is not fully compatible.
+**Note:** Commodore introduced the Amiga PCMCIA port before the official PCMCIA standard was released.
 Your results may vary depending on your hardware combination.
 Your adapter **MUST** support old 16bit PC-CARD mode.
 32bit CARDBUS-only adapters won't work.

 In conjunction with fat95 v3.09+, cfd can use CF card's built-in erase function if available.